azpeteryang/azpeteryang.github.io/_pages/cv.md

   *	Achieved functionalities including data management and online labelling for the iterative development by implementing server-side RESTful APIs based on Spring Framework.

+* Online Image Labelling System
+  *	Owned end-to-end machine learning pipelines to detect fraudulent activities on Remitly’s platform, reducing fraud sideline rate from 3% to 1.5% when compared to rule-based systems, while maintaining industry lead fraud loss rate (LightGBM,Random Forest, XGBoost).
+  *	Solved the obscurity of model decision imposed on manual review by building model explanation engines using Shapley Additive explanations that explain individual predictions of black-box models.
+Collaborated with software engineers to deploy the explanation engine in production.
+Worked with operation team to create standard operation procedures and provide coaching on the explanation UI (SHAP, LIME, KNN).
+  *	Programmatically generated labels for millions of training data using weak supervision, addressing the bottleneck of lacking ground truth labels (Snorkel).
+  * Reduced the label noise by semi-supervision, achieving 1500bps lift in precision at the same level of recall on holdout set.
+  * Mentored machine learning intern projects and hosted brown-bag sessions to share novel machine learning techniques.
+  * Generates weekly metrics and reports to communicate model performance and progress with business stakeholders.

 * Speech Recognition Using MFCC and LPC
   *	Used dataset which includes 6 alphabets with 3 different speakers to do automatic speech recognition based on MATLAB.